Starfire (board wargame): Reception

 In the September 1979 edition of Dragon, Tim Kask found the original Starfire "a lot of fun to play.
 The mechanics are simple and the movement system keeps both players constantly involved, as does the combat resolution.
 It moves fast and plays with a high excitement level."
 Kask noted the ability of the game to be adapted to other strategic "outer space" games, and concluded, "The simplicity of the mechanics make this an outstanding game; its many other possibilities make it a must for anyone that enjoys science fiction boardgames."

 Gordon Paterson reviewed Starfire for White Dwarf No. 19, giving it an overall rating of 8 out of 10, and stated that "I am impressed by the thought that has been put into this design.
 For a small, inexpensive game it has enormous potential and is good value for money."

 In the August 1980 issue of The Space Gamer (Issue No. 30), Steve Winter commented on the simplicity of the original Starfire, saying, "If you're looking for detail and realism, you won't find it here.
 If you enjoy maneuvering massive fleets into high-technology slaughter and don't mind an extremely simplistic treatment of space combat, you'll like Starfire.".

+In the October 1980 issue of Fantastic, game designer Greg Costikyan wrote "Though not terribly imaginative, it is not a bad game."

 In the March 1981 issue of Dragon, Tony Watson was effusive in his praise of Starfire and Starfire II.
 "In my opinion, the Stafire system is a real winner.
 The scenarios provided are interesting and moreover, the game has some very real possibilities.
 The versatility of the ship systems and the options for ship design can allow the players to use Starfire as a tactical module for many strategic spacegames or as the basis for player-designed campaign games.
 Priced at $3.95 each, the games are a real bargain; it would be difficult to find a better gaming investment."